DoranekoSystems/ceserver-ios/README.md

 ### with a Jailbroken iPhone

 Place your PC and iphone in the same network.
 Place ceserver and Entitlements.plist in /usr/bin.
+Place the `config.ini` file in the same folder as ceserver, including the ceversion.
 Connect to the iphone via ssh.

 ```